Fact or Fiction: Registering RV in a Montana LLC to Avoid Sales Tax

 See, states have rules about registering vehicles where you live.

 Georgia requires Georgia residents to immediately register upon purchasing a vehicle or register within 30 days of moving to the state.
 Failure to do so is a crime.
+This is a common requirement in all states, so that they don’t miss out on tax revenue.

 So let’s say that you are a Georgia resident that wants to buy a really expensive RV.
 You can setup an LLC in Montana and avoid Georgia sales taxes.
 But then you are in violation of Georgia law about registering your RV and paying the ad valorem tax.
 And Georgia won’t be happy about missing out on their $21,000 in ad valorem taxes.